-Tritium is used as a tracer in the oil industry, and 0,08 TBq was used in the Norwegian sector during 2011.
-The nuclear industry discharges of tritium are more than 160 000 times higher than this.
-Norway also used 0,054 TBq of other beta-emitting radionuclides in tracer investigations.
+Tritium is used as a tracer in the oil industry, and 0.01 TBq was used in the Norwegian sector during 2011.
+This is about half of the 2011 number.
+The nuclear industry discharges of tritium are more than one and a half million times higher than this.